 Stage 4: Interviewers then randomly select households.

 Stage 5: Within the household, the interviewer randomly selects an individual respondent.
-Each interviewers alternates in each household between interviewing a man and interviewing a woman to ensure gender balance in the sample.
+Each interviewer alternates in each household between interviewing a man and interviewing a woman to ensure gender balance in the sample.

 To keep the costs and logistics of fieldwork within manageable limits, eight interviews are clustered within each selected PSU.